 The truth is that not all behaviors are equally as bad.
 SMART ISS addresses this by creating tiers of behavioral supports within our ISS models ranging from punitive, academic, to therapeutic.

-Way Two: Teach social skills to students.
+Way Two: Teach social skills to students during In School Suspension.

 Students need ways to learn why their behaviors are wrong and how to change.
 When we teach a new concept to a student in academic life we don’t punish them for not getting it right and then immediately expect them to learn it after that punishment.
 So why do the same for behavior?